jrsousa2/Python/README.md

 ### Personal Python projects developed in VS Code

 **Various projects that I've developed in Python, including:**
-- AI video enhancement with open source code Real-ESRGAN (this falls under ML*).
+- AI video enhancement with open source code Real-ESRGAN (this is ML/DL*).
 - Checking if NVIDIA's CUDA is enabled after installation.
-- Speech recognition and transcription/translation (PT to EN) (this falls under ML).
+- Speech recognition and transcription/translation (PT to EN) (this is ML/DL).
+- Automatic creation of subtitle file (.srt) from transcribed\translated audio.
 - Upward pitch shifting of speech (baby voice).
-This falls under ML.
+This is ML/DL.
 - Play counts syncing between iTunes and Windows Media Player.
 - Moving MP3 files under their right folder and creating complete log files with changes.
 - Search, download and attachment of MP3 artwork (Apple or Discogs), with log files creation.
-- Image pattern recognition (trying to check if an MP3 cover is a generic vinyl/LP so it can be automatically replaced).
-This is done by comparing the cover with a given vinyl image.
+- Image pattern recognition (trying to check if an MP3 cover is a generic vinyl/LP so it can be automatically replaced).<br> This is done by comparing the cover with a given vinyl image.
 This falls under ML.
 - Searching and populating MP3 tags on the Discogs website automatically.
 - Making MP3 tag names in sync with the actual file names (to detect and resolve conflicts)
 - Downloading of videos from Youtube (use "YT-DLP CMD LINE.txt" to see command line usage, as Youtube credentials may be needed and are taken from browser cookies).